anderson-aristotle/jquery-ajax-token-auth/README.md

 Let's register with the API.

-We'll first modify `scripts/url-encoded/sign-up.sh` to send a request with _urlencoded_ data to the `ga-library-api`.
+We'll first modify `curl-scripts/url-encoded/sign-up.sh` to send a request with _urlencoded_ data to the `wdi-library-api`.

 - What response do we receive from the API?

-Now we'll modify `scripts/json/sign-up.sh` to send a request with _json_ data to the `ga-library-api`.
+Now we'll modify `curl-scripts/json/sign-up.sh` to send a request with _json_ data to the `wdi-library-api`.

 How is the API response different from sending urlencoded vs json data?